coderguang/csglib/README.md

 it can easy to start a C/S model. next,rpc functions are coding. add a tools for generate serialize code are in　prefect,which I call it csgl base on flex and bison.

+v103:
+  csgl tools in Engine/tools/csgl to build csgl tools ,your onlye need run  "make all"

+  how to start:
+  enter dir GameEngine/Test,run "sh mlib",it will build static lib. after then ,run "make all",it build Test exec.